We Are Golden: Track listing

-Charts
+Chart performance

-The single debuted on the UK Singles Chart at number 4, on 13 September 2009, before dropping out the top ten on its second week, falling to number 11.
-Despite becoming Mika's second top five single, it was his shortest lasting single, spending only seven weeks in the top one-hundred.
-The single was released in August in the United States, but failed to make any impact on the charts.
-In Italy it was a huge success, it peaked at number 3 after 18 weeks on the charts and while his second single from The Boy Who Knew Too Much, "Rain" was still at number 9.
-It was also certified Gold by the Federazione Industria Musicale Italiana.
+The single debuted on the UK Singles Chart at number four on 13 September 2009 before dropping out the top 10 on its second week, falling to number 11.
+Despite becoming Mika's second top-five single, it was his shortest-lasting single, spending only seven weeks in the top 100.
+The single was released in August in the United States but failed to make any impact.
+In Italy, it peaked at number three after 18 weeks on the charts.
+It was certified gold by the Federazione Industria Musicale Italiana (FIMI).